xlab-uiuc/kube-523/kube-dev-01-24/README.md

 **All problems in computer science can be solved by another level of indirection. — Butler Lampson**

-What Kind does is to create Kubernetes “node” containers which behave like a machine in a cluster.
+What Kind does is to create Kubernetes “node” containers that behave like a machine in a cluster.
 Each node runs a Kubernetes daemon and joins together to form a Kubernetes cluster.

 - Install [Golang](https://go.dev/doc/install)
 - Install [Docker](https://docs.docker.com/engine/install/)